 All I want for my birthday is for him…Continue

 This week I attended the funeral of a friend’s mother.
 Since John died funerals are harder than they used to be.
 I flash back to few memories I have of the week John died, of his funeral, of his body there but not there.
 It’s hard to be present for others in their time of need when your mind flashes back to such trauma.
-But…Continue
+But we try to be don’t we?
+The best we can, we try to…Continue

 I’m wondering if anyone else goes through life trying to connect the dots?
 If anyone else out there looks at the weeks or months leading up to their person’s death and tries to see a pattern or warnings that they might have missed the first time in an attempt to keep it from happening again?
 Then again-maybe it’s just my special brand of crazy talking here.
 My deep desire for some sort of logic or understanding or feeble idea of control around the uncontrollable.
 Either way, this week I…Continue